What is Protected Health Information (PHI)?

 Unless you have been living under a rock, you’ll know that HIPAA Compliance is all about ensuring the sanctity, integrity, and security of Protected Health Information or as it is more commonly known, PHI.
 But what is PHI?
 Why is it so important that it is kept under lock and key, and only disclosed when it is considered necessary?

-Protected Health Information, or PHI, is any medical information that can potentially identify an individual, that was created, used, or disclosed in the course of providing healthcare services, whether it was a diagnosis or treatment.
+HIPAA Protected Health Information, or PHI, is any personal health information that can potentially identify an individual, that was created, used, or disclosed in the course of providing healthcare services, whether it was a diagnosis or treatment.
 PHI can include:

 - The past, present, or future physical health or condition of an individual

 - Past, present, or future payment for the healthcare services rendered to an individual, along with any of the identifiers shown below.

 To put it simply, PHI is personally identifiable information that appears in medical records as well as conversations between healthcare staff such as Doctors and Nurses regarding patient treatment.
 PHI also includes billing information and any information that could be used to identify an individual in a health insurance company's records.

 Generally, PHI can be found in a wide variety of documents, forms, and communications such as prescriptions, doctor or clinic appointments, MRI or X-Ray results, blood tests, billing information, or records of communication with your doctors or healthcare treatment personnel.